 Even if one accepts Koeman’s comments that "not all [of the maps] should be seen as charts", and that "the elaborate printed text" is not pertaining to maritime affairs”, the 1657 incarnation of the ‘Waterwereld’, with its large double-page engraved charts, elaborate title, and high production values, should be seen as the progenitor of the Dutch sea atlases produced from the 1660's onwards.
 In this edition he adds a number of newly-engraved maps and maps published by Nicolas Visscher.

-The atlases were probably made in very small number, and later, obviously only made to order.
-This can explain the variation in letterpress titles and title-pages.
+The atlases were probably made in very small numbers, and later, obviously only made to order.
+This can explain the variation in letterpress titles and title pages.
 When letterpress titles were out of print, the latter made-to-order copies have letterpress titles composed by cutting and pasting of words, sometimes even syllables or letters.

 Mar del Zur Hispanis Mare Pacificum: the first map of the Pacific to show California as an Island and the earliest map of the Pacific to appear in a Dutch Atlas.
 From the string of fictitious islands in the South Pacific, to the recently discovered coastlines of Australia and New Guinea, to "Japon" and "Corai" and Terra Incognita in the north.
 Ref.: McLaughlin 11; Tooley pl 30; Burden 292; Potter p.129; Wagner 359; Leighly pl VI.

-Much attention is paid to the Northern region, a water way considered for a long time for reaching the East.
-The Pole maps both in circular form rank among the highlight of Dutch map making and are decorated with whaling and maritime scenes.
+Much attention is paid to the Northern region, a waterway considered for a long time for reaching the East.
+The Pole maps both in circular form rank among the highlight of Dutch map-making and is decorated with whaling and maritime scenes.
 The chart of the South pole "Polus Antarcticus", is predating the first appearance of New Zealand and Van Dieman's Land

 Tabula Anemographica Seu Pyxis Nautica. . . oder des See-Compasses. . .